 The W Trek is Patagonia’s most famous hiking route, with the granite towers that give the park its name the standout feature.
 In full, it’s a four or five day hike that can be walked without carrying gear or food, between refugios (basic dorm-roomed huts) or campsites.
 It can also be broken up into day hikes from comfortable hotel bases, incorporated into longer, wilder treks or walked in winter, when the going is tougher but the park is quieter and possibly even more spectacular.

-In the morning go to the office of Fantastico Sur to get all the info and maps about the Trek.
+In the morning you are going to get all the info and maps about the Trek.
 At 14.15 be at the BUS Station to take Regular Bus to Paine Nat Park which departs at 14.30 and takes aprox 2,30hrs (112 Km), with a short stop at Cerro Castillo Village.
 Arrive to Laguna Amarga entrance where you will have to pay the Nat Park fees and take the shuttle that will be waiting for you to take you to Las Torres sector where our Refugio is located.
 Accommodation: Refugio Torre Central.

 Trek to Base of the Towers (7/8 hrs – 13 Km)